sarangs722/About-Me/README.md

 - 👨‍💻 All of my projects are available at [https://sarangportfolio.netlify.app/](https://sarangportfolio.netlify.app/)

-- 🔭 My areas of interest include **My areas of interest include Android Development, Web Development & Augmented Reality.**
+- 🔭 My areas of interest include **Android Development, Web Development & Augmented Reality.**

 - 📫 How to reach me **sarangs722@gmail.com**